 According to the Alzheimer’s Association, six out of every ten patients become disoriented while away from home, often resulting in serious injury or death.
 Providing a safe and secure atmosphere with Alzheimer’s care is the best way to care for your loved ones.

-Memory care facilities are designed to give patience a sense of security so they can maintain their daily routine, go on a walk, and continue to maintain their quality of life with the accommodations they need to keep them safe.
+Memory care facilities are designed to give patients a sense of security so they can maintain their daily routine, go on a walk, and continue to maintain their quality of life with the accommodations they need to keep them safe.

 Talking with Your Loved One About Memory Care Facilities